eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

   initial conditions; the partial x_A always holds (alpha,s) constant, but dA = alpha dt and the partials in gamma are j_A and (bf)_A.

-[^small-part]: Smallness of sensitivities wrt intensives is not gauranteed.
+[^small-part]: Smallness of sensitivities wrt intensives is not guaranteed.
 Certainly a large magnitude, say (bf)_s>1 cannot maintain for too long; 0<bf<1 afterall.
 Locally, a large spike in derivative (bf)_s >
 bf is still possible.